Drug Information Databases

 The Lab & Diagnostic Procedures database provides clinicians detailed descriptions of diagnostic tests and procedures, as well as current information concerning the background and context of laboratory tests.
 Users can access information on patient preparation, specimen collection/handling, and clinical test result interpretation within numerous clinical areas and diagnostic disciplines.

-Lexicomp provides access to both Summary Pharmacogenomics monographs, as well as an in-depth Pharmacogenomics database to provides a foundation for clinicians who will be called on to integrate rapidly expanding genomic knowledge into the management of drug therapy.
+Lexicomp provides access to both Summary Pharmacogenomics monographs, as well as an in-depth Pharmacogenomics database to provide a foundation for clinicians who will be called on to integrate rapidly expanding genomic knowledge into the management of drug therapy.

 Summary Pharmacogenomics focuses on a single drug or drug class for quicker access to actionable content for clinical use at the point of care.
 Summary monographs include management considerations, summary discussion of scientific and clinical studies data, quality of evidence ratings, and links to the in-depth database to support deeper research.
 The Pharmacogenomics database provides detailed information concerning key genetic variations that may influence drug disposition and/or sensitivity, including incidence, variability across population, pathophysiologic information, and more.